RasaHQ/rasa-nlu-examples/docs/docs/featurizer/fasttext.md

 ## Configurable Variables

-- **cache_dir**: pass it the name of the directory where you've downloaded the embeddings
+- **cache_path**: pass it the name of the filepath where you've downloaded/saved the embeddings
-- **file**: pass it the name of the file that contains the word embeddings

 ## Base Usage